Strigo Terms and Conditions of Service

 - 30. Can this Agreement be transferred or assigned?

-- 31. What happens if the Agreement or parts of the Agreement become unenforceable or do not apply?
+- 31. What happens if some or all of the Agreement becomes unenforceable or does not apply?

 - 32. What laws apply to the Services and where will disputes be resolved?

 - 33. Is this Agreement available in French?